delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 For our Windows deployment, there was minimal work needed, as we scripted up most of our onboarding processes, we could have defnitely

-### MDM Deployment Phase
+## MDM Deployment Phase

-This project was initiated at the beginning of 2018 and completed by mid-2018.
+This project was initiated at the beginning of 2018 and completed by mid-2018, was in use during and up to the acquisition.

-#### What we used on macOS:
+### What we used on macOS:

 * [Munki](https://www.munki.org/)
 * [Sal](https://github.com/salopensource)